jonasoesch/p9/paper.md

 John Lasseter in his classic paper on the principles of computer animation [@Lasseter-87:principlestraditional] describes that animators developed a preference for "slow-in-slow-out" over linear easing over time.
 This recommendation has been confirmed in more formal experiments [@Dragicevic-12:temporaldistortion].
 Because "slow-in-slow-out" motions are closer to what we experience in nature, this type of easing can be seen as more *congruent* than other forms (see section [-@sec:congruence]).

-### The role of apprehension
+### The role of apprehension and congruence

 The discussion the research on apprehension demonstrates that apprehension has probably limited importance in practice.
 The proposed technique often do not lead to the purported benefits, mostly because the easily lead to violations in other areas of apprehension, congruence or working memory.

 The only two techniques that have consistently shown to be beneficial are direct manipulation and "slow-in-slow-out" easing.

+The principle of congruence on the other hand has been shown to have a profound impact on the effectiveness of animation.
+The closer the objects and the motion are to the real world, the more beneficial animation.
+This casts some doubts on the usefulness of animation to support transitions between abstract visualizations.

 ## Unfair comparisons

-Finally, some studies who have reported benefits of animated transitions have been criticized for involving "unfair comparisons". [@Tversky-02:animationcan] The animations presented contained information that was not easily deducible from the non-animated transitions.
+Further doubts on reported benefits of animation come from the problem of *informational equivalence*.
+Some studies who have reported benefits of animated transitions have been criticized for involving "unfair comparisons". [@Tversky-02:animationcan] The animations presented contained information that was not easily deducible from the non-animated transitions.
 Tversky et al. [@Tversky-02:animationcan, p.
 251] put it like this:

 > Showing that students learn material better when it is presented than when it is not presented should not be a goal of empirical research.